happy — Poster for the monthly regulars’ table at Heine/Lenz/Zizka in Berlin with Peter Zizka talking about Stefan Sagmeister’s „The Happy Film“.

 Shape — Poster design for the ESO identity.
 It got exhibited during the midsummer in Tromsø, Norway.
 The exhibition was a collaboration between NODA (The North Norwegian Center for Design and Architecture), Blank Poster and Flip.

-Small Cause — Winner of the 100 Best Posters Award 2015.Exhibition opening will be on the 16th of June 2016 at the Kulturforum in Berlin.
-Among other locations, the exhibition will also take place in Seoul (KR), Vienna (AT), Nuremberg (DE) and Lucerne (CH).Only a few fine art prints left.
-Request yours.
+Small Cause — Winner of the 100 Best Posters Award 2015.Exhibition opening was on the 16th of June 2016 at the Kulturforum in Berlin.
+Among other locations, the exhibition will also took place in Seoul (KR), Vienna (AT), Nuremberg (DE) and Lucerne (CH).Price on request.

 Progress — Poster design for the Nachhall exhibition.
 Nominated for the Studentenwerk Award 2016.